danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Staging having no
 standard is kinda the point, but the other core subsystems eschewing review is rather worrisome.
-More than 9 out of 10 maintainer patches merged into these core subsystem do not carry any indication that anyone else ever looked at the patch and deemed it a good idea.
+More than 9 out of 10 maintainer self-commits merged into these core subsystem do not carry any indication that anyone else ever looked at the patch and deemed it a good idea.
 The only other subsystem with more than 500 commits is the GPU subsystem, at 4th position with 83% review ratio.

 Compared to maintainers overall the review situation is looking a lot less bleak.
-There's a sizeable group of subsystems who at least try to make this work, by having similar review criteria for maintainer commits than normal contributors.
+There's a sizeable group of subsystems who at least try to make this work, by having similar review criteria for maintainer self-commits than normal contributors.
 This is also supported by the rather slow, but steady overall increase of review when looking at historical trend.
 But there's clearly other subsystems where review only seems to be a gauntlet inflicted on normal